 A long arm quilting machine is a type of sewing machine mounted on a table with wheels beside a pair of bars.
+It’s usually designed to accommodate an entire quilt top at once.
 The fabric of the quilt top is mounted on one bar while the quilt bottom and batting are mounted on the other.
-These three pieces are stretched between the two bars to create the quilt sandwich.
+These three pieces are stretched between the two bars to create what some people refer to as a “quilt sandwich,” probably because of the layered approach.
 The sewing machine is passed back and forth over the exposed portion of the quilt, typically following a pattern, until the project is complete.

-Ask the manufacturer whether installation is included in the price of the long arm quilting machine, or whether it is available to purchase separately.
+Another factor is likely to be the ease of a given machine’s installation and set-up.
+It’s usually a good idea to ask the manufacturer whether installation is included in the price of the long arm quilting machine, or whether it is available to purchase separately.
 This equipment is generally shipped from the manufacturer to the quilter’s home.
-These machines arrive commonly in multiple pieces, with parts and assembly instructions included.
+These machines commonly arrive in multiple pieces, with parts and assembly instructions included.

 Some manufacturers accompany the machine and assist with its assembly.
-Others may allow the quilter to assemble it on her own, however, these machines are complicated and may be difficult and frustrating to assemble.
-A poor assembly may affect the overall balance of the machine and its stitching quality.
-An unbalanced machine will cause the stitching pattern to be applied in a crooked manner.
+Others may allow the quilter to assemble it independently.
+These machines are complicated, though, and may be difficult and frustrating to put together.
+Poor assembly may affect the overall balance of the machine and its stitching quality, and an unbalanced machine will cause the stitching pattern to be applied in a crooked manner.
 It will also create problems when attempting to load the quilt onto the machine.
-Adequate assembly is therefore important when considering purchasing a long-arm quilting machine.
+Adequate assembly is therefore important, and should be part of your decision-making process.

 One possible way to save money on a long arm quilting machine is to purchase it with one or more friends or family members who are quilters.